hui1110/azure-spring-boot-samples/ terrform_template_donot_merge/README.md

 - You can also import the code straight into your IDE:
     - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)

-## Prevision Azure Resources required to run this sample
+## Prevision Azure Resources Required to Run This Sample

-### Authenticate using the Azure CLI
+### Authenticate Using the Azure CLI
 Terraform must authenticate to Azure to create infrastructure.

 In your terminal, use the Azure CLI tool to setup your account permissions locally.